Research topic

 Publications

 I am the first author of three publications (see descriptions below) in the scientific journals Applied Physics Letters and New Journal of Physics.
-My articles are also freely accessible on arXiv and websites.
+My articles are also freely accessible on arXiv and other websites.

-• Minimum domain size and stability in carbon nanotube-ferroelectric devices (arXiv)
+Minimum domain size and stability in carbon nanotube-ferroelectric devices (arXiv)

 This article presents a study on the minimum domain size one can switch using carbon nanotubes as electrodes in ferroelectric Pb(Zr0.2Ti0.8)O3 thin films.
 These results are compared with studies using other types of electrodes, numerical simulations using COMSOL Multiphysics and theoretical models available in the scientific literature.

-• Understanding polarization vs. charge dynamics effects in ferroelectric-carbon nanotube devices (arXiv)
+Understanding polarization vs. charge dynamics effects in ferroelectric-carbon nanotube devices (arXiv)

 This article is a comparative study of carbon nanotube-based field effect transistors using either a ferroelectric or a dielectric material as gate oxide.
 The ferroelectric field effect is highlighted by comparison between the two systems and studied at temperatures ranging from 269°C to room temperature.
 At low temperature, fluctuations originating from quantum interferences are observed.

-• Subcritical switching dynamics and humidity effects in nanoscale studies of domain growth in ferroelectric thin films (arXiv)
+Subcritical switching dynamics and humidity effects in nanoscale studies of domain growth in ferroelectric thin films (arXiv)

 This article presents a study of the impact of humidity on the growth of atomic-force-microscopy-tip-induced ferroelectric domains.
 The results show that within ordinary laboratory conditions, the size of written domains increases linearly with rising humidity, with a difference of a factor of two between dry and humid environments.
 The second part of the article focuses on the effect of subcritical voltage pulses (pulses which are too short to induce by themselves a full ferroelectric switching).
 The consequence of repetitions of such pulses highlights a surprisingly long relaxation time on the order of 100 ms of the polarization state after a subcritical pulse.